fltk/fltk/README.CMake.txt

 project(hello)

-# the following line is required only if you don't install FLTK
+# The following line is required only if (a) you didn't install FLTK
-# or if find_package can't find your installation directory
+# or if (b) find_package can't find your installation directory because
+# you installed FLTK in a non-standard location.
+It points to
-# it points to the build directory or the base folder,
+# (a) the base folder of the build directory, or
-# not the library folder.
+# (b) <fltk-install-prefix>/share/fltk
+# resp., where <fltk-install-prefix> is the installation prefix you
+# used to install FLTK.
+# (The file FLTKConfig.cmake and others must be found in that path.)

 set(FLTK_DIR /path/to/fltk)

 find_package(FLTK REQUIRED NO_MODULE)